Close button

 Technological efficiency for online events:

-1. Optimized use of servers
+1. Optimised use of servers

 2. Careful selection of streaming services